 The beauty of this recipe is that you can make a big batch of batter and just store it in the refrigerator (for up to a week), pouring out just as many mini-muffins as you want to eat.
 You can even cook them in a toaster oven.

-The only weird ingredient is tapioca flour.
+The only ingredient in this recipe that you might have trouble finding is tapioca flour.
 Bob's Red Mill makes it, and you can find it at Whole Foods.
 Tapioca flour is gluten-free, so this cheese bread is great for gluten-free eaters.